The 12 Best Family-friendly Ski Resorts That Cater to Kids — and Kids at Heart

 Northstar California Ski Resort

-This North Lake Tahoe resort features 100 trails over more than 3,100 skiable acres, so there is plenty for everyone in the family to explore.
-Come back together as a family after a day on the slopes with some après ski ice skating and hot chocolate, or continue to slide down the hills with snow tubing.
-Warm up by the fire pits and enjoy the complimentary s’mores (because we can’t think of a better after-skiing snack than melted chocolate and gooey marshmallows).
+This North Lake Tahoe resort features 100 trails and more than 3,100 skiable acres, so there is plenty of terrain for everyone in the family to explore.
+At the end of the day, gather your squad together for an evening of après-ski ice skating and hot chocolate, or continue to slide down the hill in a tube.
+Before you turn in for the night, warm up by the fire pits and get ready to do it all again.

 Find it: Northstar California Ski Resort, 5001 Northstar Drive, Truckee, CA